Carlo Nervo: International career

-Nervo also played for the Italian national side, making six appearances under manager Giovanni Trapattoni between 2002 and 2004.
+Nervo also played for the Italy national side, making six appearances under manager Giovanni Trapattoni between 2002 and 2004.
 He made his international debut in a friendly match on 20 November 2002, in a 1–1 home draw against Turkey, in Pescara.

 Style of play

 Nervo usually played as a right winger, and was known for his pace, work-rate, dribbling skills, creativity, eye for goal, and ability to provide precise assists for teammates from crosses.
 Although he usually played as a midfielder, he was also capable of playing as a forward, or as a defender.

 Outside of football

 Politics

 Following his retirement from football, Nervo pursued a career in politics; he is a member of the controversial right-wing Padanian separatist party Lega Nord.
 On 7 June 2009, he was elected the mayor of Solagna, in the province of Vicenza.

 Business

 After his political career, Nervo started a family furniture business.